nickjj/ansible-playbooks/README.md

 #### The `hosts` file

 You will need to put the IP address of each server in the `hosts` file.
 If you only plan to spin up 1 server then you can just use the same IP address for each group.
-Setting up a dynamic hosts file is out of scope and is well documented else where.
+Setting up a dynamic hosts file is out of scope and is well documented elsewhere.

 #### The `site.yml` file